: A Comprehensive 5,000-Word Comparison

 -

-Hand-linked or machine-formed (Por exemplo, rope, box chains).
+Hand-linked or machine-formed (Por exemplo, corda, box chains).

 -